jlvmoster/best-practices/agile/bdd-best-practices.md

 # Best Practices for Behavior Driven Design

-Definition of BDD from SAFe https://scaledagileframework.com/behavior-driven-development/
+Definition of BDD from SAFe https://scaledagileframework.com/behavior-driven-development/, and from SmartBear https://cucumber.io/docs/bdd/.

+The three practices: `Discovery`, `Formulation`, and `Automation`

+## Acceptance Criteria

+Template: `As a`, `I want`, and `So that`

 ## Gherkin Syntax